How we choose conditions

 Conditions we're looking for in the study

 These conditions are rare.
 We expect that only a small number of babies will be suspected to have one of these conditions in the study – about 1 in 100.
 When a condition is suspected, follow-up testing in the NHS is needed to confirm whether or not the baby has that condition.
+Find out more about how we return results in the study.

 It’s important to note that, like any screening test, this test only looks for certain gene changes causing some rare conditions.
 It doesn’t cover all health conditions and will not detect all cases of the conditions on our list.
 The study is for research, and separate from the NHS newborn blood spot test, which is a standard screening test offered to all babies as part of standard care.
-As we learn more from the study and respond to emerging evidence and research, the list of conditions and gene changes we test for may change, with some conditions added or removed.
-Babies in the Generation Study will be tested for the conditions listed at the time they joined the study, and will not be re-analysed if this list changes.

 Get in touch